THE EPIC OF GABRIEL AND JIBREEL

 St. John’s, NL A1B 3A3

 Another enjoyable book from Marin, with a lesson and a twist in the tale.
-A story which is very fitting in today’s world.
+A story that is very fitting in today’s world.
 The book is a joy to read and beautifully illustrated. ( *****)

-Gabriel and Jibreel is a wonderful tale of friendship, hardship and the belief that we are much the same despite some of our outward differences.
+Gabriel and Jibreel is a wonderful tale of friendship, hardship, and the belief that we are much the same despite some of our outward differences.

 A.C.
 Hunter Public Library

 In a world that wants to move towards more inclusion and acceptance, “Oaky” is written and designed to get the kids started early on this ethic.
 With plenty of clever puns and colourful imagery, it celebrates difference and uniqueness, while at the same time conveying the overarching message that, in a truly inclusive society, one’s difference is one’s contribution.
 “Oaky” is very well done and, in the current global push for social justice, it comes along at just the right time.

 This work is exquisite on multiple levels: story, illustration, writing, humor, and morality.
 Kids will love it.
 This is a story of universal appeal, of moral rectitude, and man’s best and second-best friend.

 I can almost hear the chirp of laughter in little rooms around the world.
 Bravo.

 a retired teacher, writer, artist